The Four Elements of Music – Musical DNA, and How Music Works

-Beautiful playing consists of molding these four elements into something special.
+Beautiful playing consists of molding these four elements into the larger structure, creating something special.

 To play music to its potential, we need to have an intimate knowledge and mastery of each element.
 Then, when these become ingrained and easy, we can create gestures.

 We mix and match to create intentional effects in our music.
 We elicit the intended emotions using effective combinations.
 This becomes art.
 And like in art, there are formulas and patterns that yield consistent results.

 But it all starts with focused practice with an eye to the elements.
 Beautiful music lies within a carefully balanced cocktail of the four elements.
 The deeper our understanding and ability in each, the more able we are to experiment and create.

 Hi, I’m Allen Mathews.

 I started as a folk guitarist, then fell in love with classical guitar in my 20’s.
 Despite a lot of practice and schooling, I still couldn’t get my music to flow well.
 I struggled with excess tension.
 My music sounded forced.
 And my hands and body were often sore.
 I got frustrated, and couldn’t see the way forward.
 Then, over the next decade, I studied with two other stellar teachers – one focused on the technical movements, and one on the musical (he was a concert pianist).
 In time, I came to discover a new set of formulas and movements.
 These brought new life and vitality to my practice.
 Now I help guitarists find more comfort and flow in their music, so they play more beautifully.